adicu/learn-webdev/webdev_python_curriculum.md

 Then all of your required packages are installed.

-But what do you put in your `requirements.txt`?A useful command to help you build these files is `pip freeze`, which can be used to print a list of installed packages in the correct format for your `requirements.txt` file.
+But what do you put in your `requirements.txt`?
+A useful command to help you build these files is `pip freeze`, which can be used to print a list of installed packages in the correct format for your `requirements.txt` file.
 This output can then be copied and pasted into your file:

 ```
 $ pip freeze